 Your child´s treatment will depend on the stage, grade and type of cancer cells that they have.
 The stage looks at the size of the cancer and if it has spread.
 The grade can tell if the cancer grows quickly or slowly.
 Your child could have a low, moderate or high grade cancer.

 Chemotherapy is the use of drugs to cure or control cancer.
 These drugs can be given on their own or with each other.
 Many cancer patients receive a combination of two or three chemotherapy drugs.
 Chemotherapy can also be given before or after radiotherapy and surgery.
-The drugs can either be injected into the bloodstream or given in tablet form.
-Please see our Understanding Chemotherapy booklet, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more about chemotherapy.
+The drugs can either be injected into the bloodstream or given in tablet form, For more information download our Understanding Chemotherapy and Other Cancer Drugs booklet or visit our chemotherapy page.

 Radiotherapy is the use of high-energy rays to kill cancer cells.
 These are aimed directly at the tumour.
-Please see our Understanding Radiotherapy booklet, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more about radiotherapy.
+For more information download our Understanding Radiotherapy booklet or visit our radiotherapy page.

 The type of side-effects your child will get depends on the type of treatment, the dose, the duration and their own general health.
 Your child´s doctor will discuss any likely side-effects before treatment.
 Some treatments may cause symptoms like less resistance to infection, nausea, loss of appetite or hair loss.
 Many treatments cause fatigue.